LeonTLam/obsidian-ntnu/01_Current_Semester/TDT4237 Programvaresikkerhet og Personvern/Notes/Week4 OWASP Part 1.md

 # Information Gathering

-Gather information to get an understanding of system to attack,
+Gather information to get an understanding of system to attack, find vulnerabilities and improve attack efficiency. (**Attacker**)

+Perform a scope of tests, cover parts of a system to improve security and prioritize important vulnerabilities.
+Repetition improves test efficiency. (**Developer/Internal Tester**)

+## What information to gather?

 ---
 ## Notes